prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 ## What is entropy?

-Let's consider a simple 9 balls bin:

-L = {2 red, 3 green, 4 blue}
+Let's consider a simple 9 balls bin: {2 red, 3 green, 4 blue}.
 You pick one ball at random.
-What is the expected amount of information you will receive with a pick?
+What is the expected amount of information you will receive with a single pick?

 We can say ball picking is random variable $X$.